Sparksbox

 AI systems do not read the same map.

-ChatGPT pulls from Foursquare's place database.
-Gemini grounds itself in Google Maps.
-Perplexity crawls the open web.
+ChatGPT, Gemini, and Perplexity do not rely on the same local signals.
 Each one has its own confidence threshold.
-Each one reads different signals.
-A dispensary could be locked in on Google and completely invisible in ChatGPT.
+Each one reads different source types.
+A dispensary could be locked in on Google and still be weak in AI answers.

 Here is what each platform actually looks for:

 Perplexity needs open-web proof.
 It pulls from review aggregators, directories, local press, and editorial mentions.
-A dispensary that exists only in cannabis-specific databases is functionally invisible to Perplexity.
+A dispensary that exists only in cannabis-specific databases has less for Perplexity to cite.
 You need citations outside the cannabis bubble to show up.

 Three platforms.
 Three architectures.
 Three rules.
 Most dispensaries have optimized for one.